Everyone possesses the power to create change in the world but not many believe to possess this power.

 It was a matter of fairness and respect to me as the onsite launderette charged us money without delivering their promised service and also ruined our clothes.

-Soon, I gathered more than 30 signatures.
+After a couple of days, I gathered more than 30 signatures.

 4. Recontact the individuals who hold responsibility

 After you created an initial movement and can show that others also care about the problem, you have to contact again the individuals who hold responsibility.

 At this point, you will win their attention as they realise the magnitude of the matter.